Million Dollar Championship: Belt design

 The Million Dollar Championship belt was designed by Terry Betteridge of Betteridge Jewelers in Greenwich, Connecticut.
 The center plate features three large dollar signs that are entirely filled with cubic zirconia, and there are three small diamonds on the back.
 The strap itself is made up of multiple metal dollar signs that go around the entire circumference of the strap; there are small hinges between each dollar sign so that the strap can go around the title holder's waist.
 All of the metal on the belt is gold plated.
 Although the belt was billed as being worth US$1,000,000, DiBiase claimed the cost was around $40,000, while Bruce Prichard claimed the cost was close to $50,000 during an episode of his podcast, Something to Wrestle with Bruce Prichard.

 Reigns

 Over the championship's 32-year history, there were seven reigns between six champions as well as three vacancies.
 Ted DiBiase was the inaugural champion and had the most reigns at two.
 His first reign was also the longest reign at 922 days and he had the longest combined reign at 1,010 days.
 Cameron Grimes had the shortest reign at 1 day (2 days as recognized by WWE due to tape delay) and was the final champion.
-LA Knight was the oldest champion, winning the title at 38 years old, while Ted DiBiase Jr. was the youngest at 27 years, 147 days old.
+Virgil was the oldest champion, winning the title at 40 years old, while Ted DiBiase Jr. was the youngest at 27 years, 147 days old.